helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 bacterial species such as *Staphylococcus* develop increasingly robust resistance to antibiotics.

-## Section 11.1: Carboxylic acid derivatives
+##  11.1: Carboxylic acid derivatives

 The functional groups at the heart of this chapter are called **carboxylic acid derivatives**: they include carboxylic acids